-The market for digital video, movie and broadcast products is highly competitive.
-If we are unable to compete effectively, our business, prospects, financial condition and operating results would be materially adversely affected.
+If we are unable to successfully compete in our marketplace, our financial condition and operating results may be adversely affected.

 We currently compete against suppliers of both analog tape-based and digital systems in the digital advertisement insertion market and against both computer companies offering video server platforms and more traditional movie application providers in the movie system market.
 In the television broadcast market, we compete against various computer companies offering video server platforms and television equipment manufacturers.

 Due to the rapidly evolving markets in which we compete, additional competitors with significant market presence and financial resources, including computer hardware and software companies and television equipment manufacturers, may enter those markets, thereby further intensifying competition.
 Increased competition could result in price reductions and loss of market share which would adversely affect our business, financial condition and results of operations.
 Many of our current and potential competitors have greater financial, selling and marketing, technical and other resources than we do.
 Moreover, our competitors may also foresee the course of market developments more accurately than us.
-Although we believe that we have certain technological and other advantages over our competitors, realizing and maintaining such advantages will require a continued high level of investment by us in research and product development, marketing and customer service and support.
-There can be no assurance that we will have sufficient resources to continue to make such investments or that the we will be able to make the technological advances necessary to compete successfully with our existing competitors or with new competitors.
+Although we believe that we have certain technological and other advantages over our competitors, realizing and maintaining these advantages will require a continued high level of investment by us in research and product development, marketing and customer service and support.
+In the future we may not have sufficient resources to continue to make these investments or to make the technological advances necessary to compete successfully with our existing competitors or with new competitors.